cloud-elements/devportal/docs/elements/freshdesk/authenticate.md

 Use the UI to authenticate with {{page.heading}} and create an element instance. {{page.heading}} authentication follows the typical OAuth 2 framework and you will need to sign in to {{page.heading}} as part of the process.

-<span style="color:red">Use this paragraph to identify the type of authentication.
-The sample is for OAuth2, but there are obviously others.</span>

 If you are configuring events, see the [Events section](events.html).

 To authenticate an element instance: